firefox-containers-helper/firefox-containers-helper/README.md

 **Major warning:** if you delete all the extension on your browser that leverage containers, Firefox *will* reset them all.
 I discovered this the hard way when releasing v0.0.11-v0.0.14 - it caused a bit of panic when I was debugging and kept seeing my containers getting blown away.

+**A note about Firefox Sync**: You will eventually hit a Firefox Sync quota if you have something like 100+ containers.
+The extension will silently (or loudly) start throwing errors and not behaving.
+I recommend not using Firefox Sync for this extension.

 ## Future Features

 Open to suggestions.
 These feature aren't guaranteed - just some thoughts.